andyjsharpe/Automatic1111Interpolator/README.md

 This is a script intended to be used to interpolate between multiple prompts in order to creare an image sequence using Automatic 1111.
 This script outputs a .txt file which Automatic 1111 can read using the "Prompts from file or textbox" script to create a sequance of images.

 This script is purely designed to produce sets of positve and negative prompts.
-In this vein the Checkpoint, Step Count, Refiner, Styles, Sampling Method, etc... all have to be configured in the Automatic 1111 UI.
+In this vein the Checkpoint, Step Count, Refiner, Styles, Sampling Method, and all other diffusion settings have to be configured in the Automatic 1111 UI.
 This makes it so that an output can be easily reused with different Checkpoints and settings easily.

 If you wish to modify the code it should be pretty self-explanitory.
 Tkinter is used for the UI but everything else is just normal built-in Python.